YasinRezvani/QR_Code_Generator_And_Scanner/README.md

 # QR_Code_Generator_And_Scanner
-The simple CLI app to generate and scan the qrcode
+The simple CLI app to generate and scan the QR code.
 # Install the requirements
 First you should install the requirements:
 ```